|

 Recipe Notes

-• Warm the eggs in hot tap water before cracking into the butter and sugar.
+• For easier mixing, warm the eggs (in the shell) in hot tap water before adding them to the butter and sugar.

 • The dough is pretty thick and crumbly.
 This is normal.
-Use your hands to gently fold it together at the end instead of overworking it with a spoon.
+Instead of overworking it with a spoon, use your hands to gently fold it together at the end.

 • Use an oven thermometer for accuracy.